My first film festival – screening THE DISH @charlton_house w @CWFilmFestival

 — C&W Free Film Fest (@CWFilmFestival) February 22, 2018

-Charlton House is a beautiful Jacobean building and I have spent many happy hours in various meeting rooms there this year, as part of the organising team for the festival.
-We’ve had a number of screening events there too during our festival week (mine was the fourth event) and the team there were fabulous, so a special thanks from CWFFF to Imogen, Ed and Simon for their support.
+Charlton House is a beautiful Jacobean building and I have spent many happy hours in various meeting rooms there this year, as part of the organising team for the Charlton and Woolwich Free Film Festival (CWFFF).
+We’ve had a number of screening events there too during our festival week this year (mine was the fourth event) and the team there were fabulous, so a special thanks from CWFFF to Imogen, Ed and Simon for their support.

 Photo credit, me.

 On the night I tweeted “Space bunting is UP.
 Also the screen, which is arguably more important.”
-I made it myself from clip art, Powerpoint and a laminator.
+I made the bunting myself from clip art, Powerpoint and a laminator.

-We were also joined at the screening by Mike and Andy from Flamsteed Astronomy Society who brought some beautiful astrophotography images for a display and a telescope.
-As the sky was quite light until the 7.30pm screening the only thing really available to look at was going to be, somewhat appropriately… the Moon!
+We were also joined at the screening by Mike and Andy from Flamsteed Astronomy Society who brought some beautiful astrophotography images to display, and a telescope.
+As the sky was quite light until the 7.30pm screening the only thing really available to look at in the sky at the time was going to be, somewhat appropriately… the Moon!

 We knew in advance that the Moon wouldn’t be very high in the sky and that its position on the day would also mean it was probably going to be mostly blocked by Charlton House itself… so we might not see much if anything through a telescope.
 I felt, given the theme of the film, that not being able to see the Moon was actually rather a nice touch!
 But we had a spot of luck and before the Moon hid behind Charlton House the arriving audience were able to see its craters – it was really quite startling!